yiyulics/CSEC/README.md

 - Modify the path to the test dataset in `src/config/ds/test.yaml` (if you don't need ground truth images for testing, just leave the `GT` value as `none`).
 - Run the following command:
     ```
-    python src/test.py checkpoint_path=path/to/checkpoint/filename.ckpt
+    python src/test.py checkpoint_path=/path/to/checkpoint/filename.ckpt
     ```
-- The results will be saved in the `test_result/` folder under `path/to/checkpoint/`.
+- The results will be all the `*.png` images saved in the `test_result/` folder under `path/to/checkpoint/`, and the subfolders of `test_result/` are the intermediate results of each image.

 ### Training